Home

 Here, as elsewhere, the wingspread of the just-do-one-thing approach depends upon three things: your inclination, your quest, and the moment.

-Just Do One Thing Let's use kitchen maintenance to illustrate this point.
-And let us assume, just for the sake of this point, that you want a clutter-free kitchen.
+Let's use kitchen maintenance to illustrate this point.
+And we'll assume, again for this point, that you want a clutter-free kitchen.
 For such a goal, "just do one thing" can go various ways.

-Perhaps, each time you enter the kitchen, you do one thing to keep it looking okay.
+Perhaps you decide that each time you enter the kitchen, you'll do one thing to keep it looking tidy.
 With this goal you've already you’ve made a start, however modest.

 Maybe it's wiping All the countertops, or wiping only one.
 The point to remember is that Just One Thing can be an entire task, or merely a single step within the overall task.
 Your time and inclination will determine which.